-In 2020, SPC BVI and EDL are involved in a legal dispute subsequent to the claim by EDL asserting prejudices caused due to a cargo deemed 'off spec' at delivery; a claim contested by SPC BVI whose agreement is with MEW (The Ministry of Energy and Water) and not EDL, and who has since duly taken back the cargo at no extra costs to MEW and provided a replacement for it.
-The Company's legal counsel considers that the claim ought to be dismissed for lack of merit.
+In 2020, SPC BVI and EDL were involved in a legal dispute subsequent to a claim by EDL asserting prejudices caused due to a cargo deemed 'off spec' at delivery; a claim contested by SPC BVI whose agreement is with MEW (The Ministry of Energy and Water) and not EDL.

+Although, the supposed "off-spec" contest has no contractual basis, SPC BVI, in view of its long relation with MEW has since duly taken back the cargo at no extra costs to MEW and provided a replacement for it.

 Therefore, no risk of liabilities has been identified and no provision has been recognised in these financial statements, as the Company's management does not consider it probable that a loss will arise.